Surfing and Surfboard Cover

 Am I covered if I get seriously hurt while surfing?

-Yes, you are covered by travel insurance for medical emergencies and treatment from shark bites and from injuries as a result of hitting the reef.
+Yes, if your policy covers surfing as approved activity, you will be covered by travel insurance for medical emergencies and treatment from shark bites and from injuries as a result of hitting the reef.
 You should contact the emergency assistance providers as soon as possible so they are able to get you the best medical treatment worldwide.

 Am I Covered if my flight is cancelled due to natural disaster like the Bali ash clouds?